maddsua/ssg-assets/README.md

 ## Cache invalidation for static hostings

-There are cases where you'd want browser to reset it's image cache but a hosting provider does not allow you to do it easily.
+There are cases where you'd want browser to reset it's image cache but a hosting provider does not provide an easy way to do it.
-The easy solution here is to change image's url search params so that on each deploy it will change and force browser to re-download image.
+The solution here is to change image's url search params so that on each deploy it will be different thus forcing browser to re-download assets.

-In order to activate this feature make sure that your bundler replaces this string literal `__SSGA_DEPLOY_CACHE_HASH__` with a unique deploy identifier.
-Or just a random string.
+In order to activate this feature make sure that your bundler replaces string literal `__SSGA_DEPLOY_CACHE_HASH__` with a unique deploy identifier.
+Or a random string.
-Here's an example how it's done with Vite when deploying from GitLab:
+Here's an example how it's done using Vite when deploying from GitLab:

 ```js
 ...